 2. Focus on One Task at a Time

 You are aware of which task needs urgent attention.
-All you need is to focus on that task before taking out the next.
+All you need is to focus on that task and its due date before taking out the next.

 It’s not a long list that kills, but multitasking.